 First Time in College students meet with their assigned First Year Success Specialist after the completion of the online orientation and Career Coach.
 Career Coach results are reviewed in the initial session, and used to place the student on the appropriate academic pathway.
-Success pointers are given and the student's first schedule is completed.
+Success pointers and an advising syllabus are given and the student's first schedule is completed.
 Upon successful completion of 24 credit hours students will transition to Meta-Major Advisors.
-Learn more at www.cf.edu/StartSmart.
+Learn more at CF.edu/StartSmart.